- What This Article Covers

 Medical records kept on EHRs can be more accurate and detailed and easily accessed by doctors, healthcare providers, and patients whenever they want.

-Improved accessibility is also possible by advances in telehealth.
-Nursing care has become more accessible to patients who live far from their providers using remote patient monitoring, live
+Advances in telehealth also make improved accessibility possible.
+Nursing care has become more accessible to patients far from their providers using remote patient monitoring, live video conferencing, and mobile health apps.

 As a result, people living in remote areas have better access to quality healthcare today.